HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 The End-user Search with OpenSearch is intended to replace the existing Search with a new user interface and a new backend service using OpenSearch to provide a seamless search experience.

+!!! important
+    First, it is required to install Search based on Opensearch.
+For more information on how to install Search based on Opensearch, refer to  [Installing search based on OpenSearch](../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md).

 End-user Search with OpenSearch is for, but not limited to, the following sample use cases:

 - using the new Search page right out of the box in DX once it is enabled